keithdadkins/drone-deploy/README.md

 I originally wrote this tool for a client so we could research and explore Drone - an inexpensive and easy way to self-host a cross-platform distributed CI/CD system.
 Basically, it's an altertative to Jenkins, Travis, or similar that uses docker containers as build steps.
 Pretty neat.

 Cost is cheap.
 For example, running [drone.keithdadkins.me](https://drone.keithdadkins.me/keithdadkins/drone-deploy/) costs around $5 - $10 a month (US) on a t2.micro instance.
 I use a few Mac and PC's around my office as build agents, but [anything running docker can become a build agent](TODO) so it's trivial to add more agents from anywhere.
-There's also non-docker agents available for Mac, PC, Android, and more if you need to build outside of the docker imposed linux platform.
+If you need to build outside of the docker imposed linux platform, non-docker agents are available as well (MacOS, Windows, Android, etc).

 ## Requirements